Voltar para o blog

 This is the equilibrium price.
 Below that, you pay to work.

-The technical sheet is the list of all the ingredients in the dish with the cost of each one.
+The recipe card is the list of all the ingredients in the dish with the cost of each one.
 Many people don't do it because it seems laborious — but it takes 10 minutes per product and is worth every second.

 For each item: